 About IRS FORM 1095-C

-The University will mail the 1095-C to the employee’s home address on file prior to the March 2, 2020 deadline.
+The university will mail the 1095-C to the employee’s home address on file prior to the March 2, 2023 deadline.
 Only one form will be provided to each benefits eligible employee; therefore, you may need to provide copies to your spouse or dependents, as necessary.
-While you DO NOT need the IRS Form 1095-C to file your 2019 tax return, you do need to keep it with your important tax documents.
+While you DO NOT need the IRS Form 1095-C to file your 2022 tax return, you do need to keep it with your important tax documents.
 To show proof of health insurance coverage, UNI sends this information to the IRS on your behalf.

 For more information on the Affordable Care Act (ACA) Tax Provisions, please visit the IRS supporting web site.

 *Retirees and COBRA participants enrolled in a University of Northern Iowa health insurance plan will receive the IRS Form 1095-B, which has the same requirements as the 1095-C.